Fedor Emelianenko loses to Bader in Russian star's last bout

 The slightly pudgy, slightly undersized heavyweight improbably recorded a long series of spectacular knockouts and submissions while fighting for the Pride promotion in Japan.
 He acquired mainstream attention when he began fighting stateside in 2008 while retaining the blank-faced earnestness and violent talents that made him such a favorite.

+“I’m very happy that some of the fighters who have been crowned as champions are telling me they grew up with my fights,” Emelianenko said.
+“Eight or 10 years ago, people were telling me that.
+This is when I started to think I was becoming old.”

-Emelianenko famously refused to fight for the UFC, eschewing the world’s most powerful promotion to maintain his independence, both promotionally and financially.
-He retired in 2012 before returning in 2015 to steady MMA success.
+Emelianenko famously refused to fight for the UFC, eschewing the world’s most powerful MMA company to maintain his independence, both promotionally and financially.
+He retired in 2012 before returning in 2015 to steady success.

 His first fight with Bader was a notable exception: Four years ago last weekend at the Forum, Bader knocked out Emelianenko with a massive left hook just 35 seconds in.
-Emelianenko had fought only twice since then, and just once since the start of the coronavirus pandemic — yet he still insisted on finishing his career against Bader, the tested heavyweight champion.
+Emelianenko had fought only twice since then, and just once since the start of the coronavirus pandemic — yet he still insisted on finishing his career against the 39-year-old Bader.

-The 39-year-old Bader realized he would be the villain with a victory over Emelianenko, and he expressed admiration for the Russian pioneer as he prepared for his third title defense.
+The bout turned out to be the mismatch that many feared, with Bader thoroughly dominating in his third title defense.
+Bellator CEO Scott Coker acknowledged that he tried to set up a joint farewell fight between Emelianenko and Anderson Silva, the former UFC champion who is similarly far from his prime — but the Brazilian star turned it down, electing to focus on his boxing career.

+“But every time I talked to Fedor, he said, ‘I want to fight Ryan Bader, and I want to fight for the belt,’” Coker said.
+“It was hard to tell him … maybe he should fight somebody else.
+He had been on a run (of four wins in his previous five fights), and with everything he’s done for the sport, I felt like he deserved it.”

-Bellator 290 marked the promotion’s debut on CBS in the network’s latest dalliance with MMA.
-Both CBS and Bellator are owned by Paramount Global, which broadcast the three-fight main card worldwide.
+Bellator 290 marked the promotion’s debut on CBS.
+Both CBS and Bellator are owned by Paramount Global.

-In the penultimate bout of the main card, Johnny Eblen retained his Bellator welterweight title with a dominant decision victory over Anatoly Tokov, one of Emelianenko’s proteges in Russia.
+In the penultimate bout of the main card, Johnny Eblen retained his Bellator middleweight title with a dominant decision victory over Anatoly Tokov, one of Emelianenko’s proteges in Russia.

 “I’m going to dedicate my time to my coaching, to my team,” he said.